ziwei-z/ziwei-z.github.io/README.md

 - Focus: natural language processing - CNN, LSTM, transformers (BERT), Tensorflow
 - Teammate: Prathyusha Charagondla

+    Multi-label, multi-class emotion classification is an underdeveloped area of NLP.
+We take the XED data set, which contains 17,530 movie subtitles labeled one or more of Plutchik's eight emotions, and use CNN, LSTM, and BERT models for multi-label classification.
+In our experiments, we explored the BERT without the CLS token, averaging the vectors from the 'last_hidden_state', and the RoBERTa model.
+Our RoBERTa model achieves the best micro f1-score of 0.548, slightly surpassing the original paper's 0.536.
+We explore the differences between the model predictions and the true labels and discuss potential future steps for improving multi-label emotion classification.

 ### [Does clickbait really lead to more clicks?](https://github.com/ziwei-z/w241-final-project)

 - Focus: causal inference, survey design, a/b testing